Skip to content

 Let’s face it, running a business is all about making money!
 And while revenue is important, knowing how much actual profit you’re making is crucial.
 That’s where the profit margin formula in Excel comes in handy.
 It’s basically a way of figuring out what percentage of your sales actually translates into profit.
 Think of it like this: if you sell lemonade for $1 and it costs you $0.50 to make, your profit margin helps you understand how much of that $1 you get to keep after covering your costs.
 It allows you to compare your performance against previous periods or industry benchmarks.
 Its not just about seeing if youre making a profit, but how much profit, and that’s how you make informed decisions about pricing, expenses, and overall business strategy.
 Having a clear handle on this, and the ability to model it easily within a spreadsheet program, unlocks the power to optimize your approach and boost your bottom line.

-See also Excel Function Rate
+See also Sample Excel File

 Excel to the Rescue